zacklow28/tp/docs/UserGuide.md

 ## Known issues

 - **Allergy fields are case-sensitive**
-  Adding allergy tags like `peanuts` and `Peanuts` results in two different tags being stored.
+  Adding allergies like `peanuts` and `Peanuts` results in two different allergies being stored.
 This can lead to duplicates or confusion when filtering/searching.

 - **No support for recurring meeting dates or reminders** Only a single meeting date (`md/`) can be stored per patient, with no repeat scheduling or notification support.

-- **Commands must follow strict ordering and prefixes** Forgetting a prefix (like `n/`) or misordering fields will result in an invalid command, even if the content is correct.
+- **Commands must follow strict prefixes**
+  Forgetting a prefix (like `n/`) will result in an invalid command, even if the content is correct.

 - **No concurrency or multi-user support**
   VitaBook is designed as a single-user desktop application.
 Running two instances may cause file conflicts or data loss.